ImmunoLynk/ocean-protocol/README.md

 . venv/bin/activate
 pip install -e .[dev]
 ```

 For further instructions on how it works refer to the [original repo](https://github.com/ethereum/web3.py).

 ### Infura

 As a gateway to Ethereum, we use Infura's API, and credential are required in order to run the app.
 First register on their [site](infura.io) and then:

 ```bash
 cp src/secrets.py.sample scr/secrets.py
 ```

 Editing generated files with your API token.
 Don't worry, this file is ignored by git.

+## TO-DO List

+- [ ] currently, we use the default `config_dict` as provided by Ocean's tutorials.
+However, we would like to use or support different Ethereum clients, marketplaces etc. Do it.